paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 1993—Subsec. (b)(4).
 Pub.
 L. 103–160 substituted “Under Secretary of Defense for Acquisition and Technology” for “Under Secretary of Defense for Acquisition”.

 #### Establishment of Management Information System
 Pub.
 L. 101–510, div.
 A, title XII, § 1209(k), Nov.
 5, 1990, 104 Stat.
-1667, provided that: “(1) Not later than October 1, 1991, the Secretary of Defense shall prescribe in regulations the requirements under [section 1761 of title 10](./chapter-087-defense-acquisition-workforce.md#section-1761), United States Code (as added by section 1202), including data elements, for the uniform management information system. “(2) The Secretary of Defense shall ensure that the requirements prescribed pursuant to paragraph (1) are implemented not later than October 1, 1992.”
+1667, required the Secretary of Defense to prescribe in regulations the requirements under this section for the uniform management information system by Oct.
+1, 1991, and ensure that the requirements were implemented by Oct.
+1, 1992.

 <a id="section-1762"></a>